standardize-network/displaynode/README.md

 ### Before you start:

 This is a node.js application to monitor Jörmungandr testnet data.
 It can be used either on the same machine the Jörmungandr-node is running, or on every remote server in connection with a [querynode](https://github.com/standardize-network/querynode) instance.
-This is useful if you want to monitor your node locally, with Jörmungandr on a server somewhere, or if host the displaynode somewhere else, e.g. on a hosting provider.
+This is useful if you want to monitor your node locally, with Jörmungandr on a server somewhere, or if host the displaynode somewhere else, e.g. on a webserver.

 ## Set up your displaynode instance